hollasch/LSON/README.md

     - table
     - graph

-  + Domain-specific values are supported through a new "word" type.
-Words are string-valued types that hint at domain-specific significance.
-Thus, it drops the special treatment for "true", "false", "null" and scientific-notated numbers.
+  + Domain-specific values are supported through a new "scalar" type.
+Scalars are string-valued types that hint at domain-specific significance.
+Thus, it drops the special treatment for strings like "true", "false", "null" and scientific-notated numbers.
 Instead, it provides an approach for predictable treatment for domain-specific values such as "#ffe078", "0x1123", "any", "none", "NaN", "2018-07-02", and so forth.

 LSON By Example